Mazda3 Fastback saloon

 - Only one engine choice

-- Automatic gearbox hinders performance
+- Automatic gearbox is less efficient

-A streamlined rear end makes the Mazda3 Fastback a particularly good-looking car and one that clearly follows the example set by its bigger sibling, the Mazda6.
+A streamlined rear end makes the Mazda3 Saloon a particularly good-looking car and one that clearly follows the example set by its bigger sibling, the Mazda6.
 Following the company’s ‘KODO’ design language, the Mazda3 has a cohesive, muscular design that makes it look more expensive than it actually is.

 More reviews